groovemonkey/project-based-kubernetes/06-kubernetes-objects.md

-videos:

-Containers, Pods, Services, Deployments, ReplicaSets, DaemonSets

 # Thinking in Kubernetes

 Here are the objects we're covering:
+Containers, Pods, ReplicaSets, Services, Secrets, ConfigMaps, Deployments, jobs, DaemonSets

 1. Pods manage containers
 1. ReplicaSets manage Pods
 1. Services expose pod processes to the outside world
-1. ConfigMaps and Secrets configure Pods
+1. ConfigMaps and Secrets help you configure Pods
-1. Labels are the plumbing that ties everything together
+1. Labels are the plumbing that ties everything together (not covered in detail here)
-1. Deployments manage the change from one set of containers to another (e.g. for a software release)
+1. Deployments manage the change from one set of replicasets/pods to another (e.g. for a software release)

 # Kubernetes Objects